glae/blog/index.md

 ### Dev = coding right?

 I have mixed feelings about programming languages.
 Non-IT or non-developer people tend towards thinking a dev job is **all about programming**.
-And that programming language `X` is better than `Y` for `R1` or `R2` reason (or `W` or `Z` framework).
+And that programming language `X` is better than `Y` for `R1` or `R2` reason (or `FA` or `FB` framework).
 In my own experience, they are mostly wrong.
 My job includes, in a non-exhaustive fashion, several different actions:
 - to communicate: about everything (feature, bug, infrastructure, UI, UX, design) with everyone (product owner, manager, dev, architect, designer, ops) with every tool (real contact, phone, chat, email, document)
 - to design: a system, an architecture, an API, some interactions (usually it requires some people standing in front of a whiteboard)
 - to implement: development (in `X` or `Y` language), testing, deployment, configuration, review